mozilla-platform-ops/android-tools/create_host_utils/README.md

   - MESSAGE should be similar to "Bug XYZ: update linux hostutils"
 - copy manifests to mozilla client, inspect, and commit
   - make sure the mozilla client is on the tip of central
-    - could possibly be on the linux hostutils change you did earlier
+    - could be on an earlier hostutils change for another OS, etc
+    - `hg up central` and verify with `hg wip` or `hg glog`
   - `./copy_manifests.sh`
+  - inspect diff
-  - cd to mozilla-central repo and `hg diff` to check that the size is close
+    - cd to mozilla-central repo and `hg diff`
+    - check that size is close
+    - check that filename is correct arch and release
   - commit change and create review
     - make separate diffs for mac, linux, and windows
+    - e.g. `hg commit -m 'Bug XYZ: update linux hostutils'
 - create phabricator diff
-  - `moz-phab` or `arc diff`
+  - `moz-phab --no-wip` (or `arc diff` in a pinch)
 - run tests
   - see reference doc
   - add the treeherder link to the phab review
-  - if the tests look good, request a review from bc
-    - mkato for win?
+  - inspect tests
+  - request reviews
+    - linux and mac: gbrown (and requestor if PR-based)
+    - win: gbrown (and requestor if PR-based) (mkato initially requested, but not active)
+- repeat for other operating systems from 'run the build script' step

 ## TODO

-- compare: output lines for programs other than araxis
 - create_new_host_utils_linux.sh: handle bug
   - line 69: handle when the build isn't /0
 - write report file with the manifest digests?
+- see inline TODOs in the scripts